Entanglement and apparent thermality in simulated black holes: Entropy of simulated (1+1)D Dirac fermions in black hole background

 \end{widetext}

-Assuming that the fermions in the black hole's interior are in thermal equilibrium with the exterior space-time, the density of states can be used to find the thermal energy $\mathcal{E}(T)$ and, hence, the thermodynamic entropy $\mathcal{S}(T)$ of the fermions in the interior region of the black hole.
+Assuming that the reduced state associated with the fermions in the black hole's interior is well described by a thermal Gibbs state, the density of states can be used to find the thermal energy $\mathcal{E}(T)$ and, hence, the thermodynamic entropy $\mathcal{S}(T)$ of the fermions in the interior region of the black hole.
 The thermal energy of the fermions in the black hole's interior will be given by \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003}

-which can be solved using the change of variables $u=-\tilde{E}/T$ and the dilogarithmic identity $\text{Li}_2(1)=\pi^2/6$ \cite{Morris_1979, Lewin_1958} to give \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003}
+which can be solved using the change of variables $u=-E/T$ and the dilogarithmic identity $\text{Li}_2(1)=\pi^2/6$ \cite{Morris_1979, Lewin_1958} to give \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003}

 where $T$ is the temperature at which the fermions are in equilibrium.
 Using the first law of thermodynamics, $d\mathcal{E(T)}=Td\mathcal{S}(T)$, the entropy of the fermion zero-modes in the black hole's interior can be found to be